emptylight370/siyuan-vscodelite-edit/README.md

 To enable custom attributes, add the `vsce` attribute in the **Custom Attributes** panel of a block or document, and assign one or more valid attribute values.
 If mutiple values are used, separate them with spaces.

+> [!IMPORTANT]
-Since Siyuan has officially released [Callout block](https://github.com/siyuan-note/siyuan/issues/16051) feature ([Release Note](https://github.com/siyuan-note/siyuan/releases/tag/v3.5.0)), the theme has removed the self-implemented quote block Callout style in this version.
+> Since Siyuan has officially released [Callout block](https://github.com/siyuan-note/siyuan/issues/16051) feature ([Release Note](https://github.com/siyuan-note/siyuan/releases/tag/v3.5.0)), the theme has removed the self-implemented quote block Callout style in this version.
 After removal, you can perform the migration operation following [this guide](https://github.com/emptylight370/siyuan-vscodelite-edit/issues/32#issuecomment-3642491684).

 ### Usable attribute values